dwp/multichain-review/README.md

 Note the two different port numbers in the requests above.
 The Docker Composer configuration forwards these ports to two different containers, each running a MultiChain node.

 In addition to making requests directly to the API, MultiChain provides a command line interface to the API.
 This makes for easy testing and interaction during evaluation.
 In order to use this, one must ascertain a container ID (in this instance, two containers, master and node) by running `docker ps` and then `docker exec` to run a new shell instance.
-Now a bash prompt will provide access to MultiChain's commands:
+A bash prompt will now be available, providing access to MultiChain's command line interface:

 ```
 $ docker ps